irismessage/sys2-coursework/answers.md

 Broadcast address: 172.16.100.7
 Routes added: can't see any. actually some are gone.

-todo
+todo check this again

 ## Question 20
-wireshark windows Ethernet 2 filter icmp
+u1 any filter icmp

 To generate destination unreachable:
 `ping 172.16.100.100`

+To generate port unreachable:
+`echo test | nc -u -u 127.0.0.1 8083`

+why does gns3 vm go down at random right now when I'm trying to take the final screenshot

-todo
+todo final screenshot